aleph2c/miros/doc/recipes.rst

 and your chart will needlessly search as it reacts to these events.

-It is important to know that if your chart changes state, the event posted to it will look like it come from the outside, even through it has been generated within a given state.
+It is important to know that if your chart changes state, the event posted to it will look like it came from outside of your statechart, even though it was originally generated within a given state.
 The construction of any event with the ``fifo`` or ``lifo`` api behaves like this.

 .. code-block:: python